dmolitor/dmolitor.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently an Associate Data Scientist at RIPL.
-My work has primarily revolved around reskilling and the labor force; applying causal machine learning methods to evaluting existing reskilling methods, such as labor training programs, and developing tools to help people identify and acheive success in high-demand occupations that fit their skillsets.
+I am currently a Pre-Doctoral Research Fellow at RIPL.
+My work has primarily revolved around reskilling and the labor force; applying causal machine learning methods to evaluating existing reskilling methods, such as labor training programs, and developing tools to help people identify and achieve success in high-demand occupations that fit their skillsets.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Daniel-Molitor-CV.pdf" "newtab" >}}resumé{{< /staticref >}}.